 Command Billet: Commanding Company

 Branch of Service: Infantry

 He and Captain Cross (Co.
-K) took their Companies across the Middle Bridge on 16 September on a mission to destroy the mill dam downstream and lower the level of Antietam Creek.
+K) took their Companies across the Middle Bridge on 16 September 1862 on a mission to destroy the mill dam downstream and lower the level of Antietam Creek.
 They were unsuccessful due to a lack of tools.
-Captain Long was wounded in action the next day at Antietam.
+Captain Long was severely wounded in the arm in action the next day at Antietam.

 1 Child, M.D., William, A History of the Fifth Regiment New Hampshire Volunteers, Bristol (NH): R.W.
 Musgrove, Printer, 1893, Part II, pg.
 114 [AotW citation 10174]

 2 Carman, Ezra Ayers, and Dr. Thomas G. Clemens, editor, The Maryland Campaign of September 1862, 3 volumes, El Dorado Hills (CA): Savas Beatie, 2010-17, Vol. II, pg.
 24 [AotW citation 10175]

 3 Ellis, William Arba, compiler and editor, and MGen.
 Grenville Mellen Dodge, publisher, Norwich University, 1819-1911; Her History, Her Graduates, Her Roll of Honor, 3 Volumes, Montpelier: The Capital City Press, 1911, Vol. 2, pp. 156-157 [AotW citation 21814]